 Outside of work, you’ll find her hunting for hedgehog prints in her garden, out on walks in the Peak District with her husband and rescue dog Lily or watching the Great British Bake Off.

 Joanna is London based and has been part of the team since October 2010.
-In her role as director of engagement, Joanna is part of SOS-UK's leadership team, and leads SOS-UK's engagement programmes, including Green Impact, Student Switch Off and the Learning Academy empowering individuals and teams to learn, act and lead for sustainability.
-Her oversight also includes SOS-UK's programmes focusing on student fuel poverty and wellbeing, food, farming and biodiversity work, and is involved in Green Erasmus that aims to make the experience of an Erasmus student more sustainable working with a team across Europe.
+In her role as Director of engagement, Joanna is part of SOS-UK's leadership team, and leads SOS-UK's engagement programmes, including Green Impact, Green Campus Revolution, Fairtrade Universities and Colleges, the Learning Academy, empowering individuals and teams to learn, act and lead for sustainability.
+Her oversight also includes SOS-UK's programmes focusing on student fuel poverty and energy efficiency, food, farming and biodiversity work.

 Joanna has experience of working in different sectors in a sustainability role, including work at the London School of Economics, Greater London Authority, Forum for the Future, AECOM and other sustainability consultancies.